Nimsay/Wps-Workflow-Builder/README.md

 ## Description:

- The purpose of this work is to build an application that allows a developper to draw in a canvas a graphical workflow using existing wps then link them in order to get a workflow then generate the java code for this workflow.
+ The purpose of this work is to build an application that allows a developper to draw in a canvas, a graphical workflow using existing wps, then link them in order to get a workflow.
+At the end he will be able to generate the java code for this workflow.

 ## Usefull link:
 http://www.opengeospatial.org/standards/wps